Shaun-P-Cheriyan/Stuart-Little-Comp-3040-A03/Stuart-Little_A03_Part01_v1.md

 ## API Description
 We are proposing the inclusion of two APIs to add to our services.
 They are detailed below.
  - 3040Crypto's Crypto Tracker
-   - Crypto Tracker will list a number of crypto currencies and will display their current prices in USD.
+   - Crypto Tracker will list a number of crypto currencies.
- - 3040Crypto's Currency Tracker
+ - 3040Crypto's Crypto Value Tracker
-   - Currency Tracker will list a number of world currencies and will display their current exchange rate to USD.
+   - Crypto value Tracker will display a specific coin's current exchange rate to USD.

-   These are valuable to the company as they provide our users with the convenience of up-to-date information on crypto and physical currencies.
+   These are valuable to the company as they provide our users with the convenience of up-to-date information on crypto currencies.

 ## Endpoints
-3040Crypto's Crypto Value Tracker
+3040Crypto's Crypto Tracker
  -  GET api/v1/coins/list/{all}

-3040Crypto's Currency Value Tracker
+3040Crypto's Crypto Value Tracker
  - GET api/v1/coins/{coin-name}/value
 ## Resources
 3040Crypto's Crypto Tracker